DGP-LVM: Derivative Gaussian process latent variable models: Methods

 \subsection{Derivative Gaussian processes}

-A GP is a stochastic process specified by a mean function $m(x)$ (usually fixed to zero), and a covariance function $K = K(x, x^T)$, where $x^T$ indicate transpose of $x$, such that a finite set of these points will follow a multivariate Gaussian distribution \citep{williams_gaussian_1995}.
-Here, we consider zero-mean GPs $f(x)$ such that $f(x) \sim \mathcal{GP}(0, K)$.
-If the output variable $y$ is univariate, modeling the relationship of $x$ and $y$ via a (single-output) GP and independent additive noise can be written as
+A GP is a stochastic process specified by a mean function $m = m(x)$, and a covariance function $K = K(x, x^T)$, where $x^T$ indicate transpose of $x$, such that a finite set of these points will follow a multivariate Gaussian distribution \citep{williams_gaussian_1995}.
+Concretely, we consider GPs $f(x)$ such that $f(x) \sim \mathcal{GP}(m, K)$.
+Here we consider a constant mean function (similar to an intercept in regression models).
+If the output variable $y$ is univariate, modelling the relationship of $x$ and $y$ via a (single-output) GP and independent additive noise can be written as

 where $\varepsilon_i$ is the $i^{th}$ sample of $\varepsilon \sim \mathcal{N}(0, \sigma^2)$ assuming equal-variance Gaussian noise.
 Together, this is equivalent to

 For, $i \neq j$ we have $\text{Cov}(y_i, y_j) = K(x_i, x_j)$ and for $i=j$, we have $\text{Cov}(y_i, y_j) = \text{Var}(y_i) = K(x_i, x_j) + \sigma^2$.
 The above notation will be extended to multi-output GPs in Section \ref{sec-multi-output}.